brianzinn/react-babylonjs/README.md

 # React BabylonJS
-> 'react-babylonjs' is for integration of BabylonJS into a ReactJS project.
+> *react-babylonjs* makes it a snap to integrate BabylonJS with ReactJS

-`react-babylonjs` is a `react-reconciler` implementation providing declarative bindings to the BabylonJS 3D Engine.
-Custom props allow you to declaratively add shadows, build 2D/3D user interfaces with meshes, etc.
+`react-babylonjs` is a React renderer using the Fiber `react-reconciler` to provide declarative bindings for the BabylonJS 3D Engine.
+API is followed thanks to generated code, but also custom props allow you to declaratively add shadows, attach 2D/3D UI to meshes, etc.

 You can also build your own custom 3D controls with functional components.
 Context API provides access to Scene/Engine/Canvas without prop drilling.
+Last example uses React Hooks.

 [![NPM version](http://img.shields.io/npm/v/react-babylonjs.svg?style=flat-square)](https://www.npmjs.com/package/react-babylonjs)
 [![NPM downloads](http://img.shields.io/npm/dm/react-babylonjs.svg?style=flat-square)](https://www.npmjs.com/package/react-babylonjs)